-

 Fundo El Fierro

-The neighborhood of San Lazaro is considered the oldest in Arequipa.
-According to tradition, the second foundation of the city took place here.
+San Lázaro is considered the oldest neighborhood in Arequipa and, according to local tradition, the place where the city’s second foundation took place.

-During our visit, we will have the opportunity to get close to South American camelids.
-We will be able to get up close to alpacas and llamas, two emblematic species of the region.
+During the visit, you will have the opportunity to get up close to South America’s native camelids, including alpacas and llamas, two of the region’s most iconic animals.

-These garments have gained worldwide prestige for their softness, durability and exceptional thermal properties.
-It will be a unique experience to understand the cultural and artisanal value of alpaca fiber and how local artisans transform this raw material into exceptional products that reflect tradition and talent.
+These garments are renowned worldwide for their softness, durability, and exceptional thermal properties.
+This stop offers a closer look at the cultural value of alpaca fiber and the remarkable craftsmanship that transforms it into high-quality products reflecting Andean tradition and skill.

 Includes